backend-development/backend-development-textbook/source/rails_with_scaffold.md

 rails new alljokes -T
 ```

-The last step of creating the new rails project is `bundle install`.
+The last step that was run automatically when creating a new rails project is `bundle install`.
 This will try to look up gems on the internet - if you are not connected
 to the internet you will be stuck here.
+You could try `bundle install --local` instead,
+that might help if the gems are installed on your computer already.

 ### Rails Directory Structure